 Originality is Key

-While votes accrue throughout multiple social platforms, I’ve noticed the majority of the heavy hitting coming via Twitter, as users only have to take one action for their vote to count: retweet any tweet that includes both the player’s name and #NBAVote hashtag.
+While votes accrue throughout multiple social platforms, I’ve noticed the majority of the heavy hitting coming via Twitter, as users only have to take one action for their votes to count: retweet any tweet that includes both the player’s name and #NBAVote hashtag.

-There are players like Kobe Bryant, Steph Curry, and LeBron James who are household names and hardly need any promotion.
-On the other hand, there are plenty of players who have All-Star talent but are stuck either in small markets or on teams who traditionally haven’t been very good over the past five seasons – that’s where the power of social kicks in.
+There are players like Kobe Bryant, Steph Curry and LeBron James who are household names and hardly need any promotion.
+On the other hand, there are plenty of players who have all-star talent but are stuck either in small markets or on teams who traditionally haven’t been very good over the past five seasons — that’s where the power of social kicks in.

-The Detroit Pistons, who haven’t had an All-Star voted in by the fans since 2009 & Allen Iverson, set out to right the ship this year with their rising superstar center, Andre Drummond, leading the way.
+The Detroit Pistons, who haven’t had an all-star voted in by the fans since 2009 & Allen Iverson, set out to right the ship this year with their rising superstar center, Andre Drummond, leading the way.

 Despite having fewer than 500,000 followers on Twitter and having been absent from the postseason for the last six years, the Pistons created quite the buzz throughout January after the team released not one, but two mashup videos that immediately went viral.
 Each video incorporated President Obama’s past speeches to the lyrics of Drake’s “Jumpman” and Dr. Dre’s “Forgot About Dre” which played in unison with highlights from the first-half of Drummond’s 2016 season.
 Even as a die-hard Trail Blazer fan, the content was too good not to RT.